-Bami are thin egg noodles that are stir fried with with garlic, onion, meats (my Dutch friends always used good ham), vegetables, egg and chili.
-In Canada my friends served it with a fried egg on top.
+Bami is thin egg noodles that are stir-fried with garlic, onion, meats (my Dutch friends always used good ham), vegetables, egg and chilli.
+In Canada, my friends served it with a fried egg on top.

-This is basically a fried rice dish with a totally different flavour to a Chinese stir fried rice.
+This is basically a fried rice dish with a totally different flavour to Chinese stir-fried rice.
 It includes a caramelized sweet soy sauce called Ketjap Manis which adds a very distinctive flavour.
-It also includes powdered shrimp pastem meat (usually chicken or pork) the flavour is quite distinctive and it is much stronger in taste than a bland fried rice.
+It also includes powdered shrimp pastem meat (usually chicken or pork) the flavour is quite distinctive and it is much stronger in taste than bland fried rice.

 Ekkerbekje / Kibbeling

-For a sweeter touch Dutch pancakes are often eaten with a sugar syrup and sprinkled with powdered sugar.
+For a sweeter touch, Dutch pancakes are often eaten with sugar syrup and sprinkled with powdered sugar.
 A brilliant way to try out the Dutch Pannenkoeken is on the Pannenkoeken boat cruise.
 All the pancakes you can eat and a tour of the canals in Amsterdam who could refuse?